Whapps/best-practices/perl-style/README.md

 **[⬆ back to top](#table-of-contents)**

-## Perl::Tidy
+## perltidy
-Perltidy is a perl script indenter and reformatter.
+`perltidy` is a perl script indenter and reformatter.
 It is a tool, not a gospel, so its output should be treated pragmatically rather than dogmatically.

-Perltidy can be installed via:
+`perltidy` can be installed via:

 ```shell
 $ cpanm Perl::Tidy